The orange turkey slices are a light and fragrant second course, perfect when you have little time but want to serve something tasty.

 Good morning everyone and welcome back.
 Today I leave you with a recipe so simple yet delicious.

-It will win over adults and children alike.
+It will win over adults and children.

 I love all citrus fruits in general, but oranges are irreplaceable.